xcc3641/Watcher/README.md

 **Step 3.** Enjoy it

-The Watcher will stop itself when your app is in the background
+The Watcher will stop itself back to the background